 Part I: Apps that notify emergency contacts

 There are many emergency safety apps for smartphones and wearable devices (sometimes also called personal safety alarms) available for victims of abuse.
-They generally fall into two categories: (1) services that notify a select group of individuals that you have an emergency, and (2) services that notify emergency responders that you need help.
-Because there are so many available, this three-part series explain what each of these types of apps/services do, the benefits and limitations of emergency safety apps, and what to think about before using an emergency safety app as part of your safety plan.
+They generally fall into two categories: (1) services that notify a select group of individuals that you have an emergency and (2) services that notify emergency responders that you need help.
+Because there are so many available, this three-part series explains what each of these types of apps/services do, the benefits and limitations of emergency safety apps, and what to think about before using an emergency safety app as part of your safety plan.

 In this first article, we will talk about apps that notify emergency contacts.